Bert Williams (footballer, born 1920): Wolves and England

 With the conflict over, Williams resumed his career by signing for First Division Wolverhampton Wanderers in September 1945 for £3,500.
 He immediately became first choice at the Molineux club, making his official debut when league football resumed on 31 August 1946 in a 6–1 win over Arsenal, a game that was also the Wolves début of Johnny Hancocks.

 He gained his first honour in 1949 as the team lifted the FA Cup after defeating Leicester City.
 His part in winning this prize saw him rewarded with an England call-up later that month, as he made his international debut on 22 May 1949 in a 3–1 friendly win in France.
 He held onto the goalkeeper's jersey through the 1950 FIFA World Cup, and at that tournament played in England's surprise defeat by the USA.

 He won the league title with Wolves in 1953–54.
 In total, he made 420 appearances for Wolves.

 After football

 After ending his football career, he ran a sports shop in Bilston, a sporting centre and lived near Shifnal in Shropshire.

 Williams was appointed Member of the Order of the British Empire (MBE) in the 2010 Birthday Honours for services to football and to charity.

+Bert Williams Leisure Centre in Bilston is named after him and opened in 2011.